blade-lang/bladelang.com/src/tutorial/error-handling.md

 Often times, we want to verify that one or more conditions are true before we continue execution otherwise, termiate the function and/or process and stop it from going further.
-This can be achieved using complicated and/or nested `if...else...` blocks with a messy use of the `die` command, but Blade offers a more intuitive approach via the `assert` command.
+This can be achieved using complicated and/or nested `if...else...` blocks with a messy use of the `raise` command, but Blade offers a more intuitive approach via the `assert` command.

 For example: